-In particular, Topten has been estimating the potential savings for portafilter machines to be even higher than presented in [15].
+In particular, Topten has been estimating the potential savings for portafilter machines to be even higher than presented in Viegand et al. 2021.
 These machines very often run 24/7 and are never shut down completely.
 Thus. we deem the saving potential to be higher.